Jägersburg

 Jägersburg (in Dialect Järschborch or Jächersburch) is a district of Homburg in the Saar-Palatinate (Saarpfalz) district, Germany.
 Until End 1973 was Jägersburg an independent municipality in the former Homburg district.

 Jägersburg has many lakes and ponds.
 The 3 lakes are the Möhlwoog (7,4 ha), the Brückweiher (7,09 ha) and the Schloßweiher (Castle lake) (1,71 ha).

+During the 18th century, Schloss Jägersburg was the favourite palace of Christian IV, Duke of Zweibrücken.
+However, today nothing remains anymore of these times.

 Geography

 The districts Altbreitenfelderhof and Websweiler are parts of Jägersburg.
 As of 1 August 2021, the village Jägersburg has 2,704 inhabitants, Altbreitenfelderhof 115 and Websweiler 269.

 Transport

 Jägersburg is served by the federal highway B 423.

 Jägersburg has an old train station.